ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-03-01-Data-Scientist-Salaries.md

 y = df['high_low']
 ```

 We scale the features (namely the 'reviews' column) before passing them into the logistic regression model.
 After that we will use GridSearchCV to optimize the model over an array of C values (the inverse of regularization strength) and compare between the l1 and l2 penalties.
 Then we will fit the model with the optimized parameters and compute our cross validation accuracy score.
 Because we have so many features, 23, compared to the total number of observations, 203, we want to make sure our C range goes very low in order to encourage a high regularization strength.
 This will enable us to constrain the beta coefficients of the logistic regression model and reduce the feature importance of some of the lesser significant features (and in the case of the l1 norm it will outright eliminate some features).
-Also, because of the limited number of datapoints, we want to use an unusually high k value for the k-fold cross validation.
+Also, because of the limited number of datapoints, we opt to use a high k value for the k-fold cross validation.
 By using a high k-fold (in our case we chose cv=30) it allows us to train on more datapoints when predicting on the left out fold.

 ```python